zhullyb/monyhar/monyhar/docs/luci_migration_faq.md

 *We have created a LUCI migration task force ([infra-dev@monyhar.org](mailto:infra-dev@monyhar.org)) comprised of Chrome Operations developers.
-Owners of Chromium builders are responsible for approvals for final go ahead to switch a LUCI builder to production.*
+Owners of Monyhar builders are responsible for approvals for final go ahead to switch a LUCI builder to production.*

 ### **Where can I learn more about LUCI?**

 *A tour of LUCI is available in [presentation format](http://bit.ly/2kgyE9U).
-Also, you can learn more about the [LUCI UI under Chromium source](tour_of_luci_ui.md).*
+Also, you can learn more about the [LUCI UI under Monyhar source](tour_of_luci_ui.md).*

 ### **Will the builder migration affect my work?**

 *No, there should be minimal to no disruption.
-Our migration plan is to make it as seamless as possible for Chromium devs to continue their work and use our CQ and CI systems effectively.*
+Our migration plan is to make it as seamless as possible for Monyhar devs to continue their work and use our CQ and CI systems effectively.*

 ### **What limitations does the migration have?**